LIC hand holds its 25 cr policyholders in opening demat accounts ahead of IPO

 It is not known whether the IPO offering to policyholders would be at a discount.
 "That could be most likely.
 But that is something we have to talk to and get the approvals, "said Kumar.

-Currently, there are no guidelines as such for customers or policyholders while there are Sebi guidelines for employees for giving shares at a discount.
+Currently, there are no guidelines as such for customers or policyholders while there are SEBI guidelines for employees for giving shares at a discount.

 The market is still waiting for LIC to announce its embedded value (EV) , which is the current value of the future cash flows plus the net worth.

-There are unconfirmed reports that the LIC's EV is around USD $150 billion (Rs 11.25 lakh crore).
+There are unconfirmed reports that the LIC's EV is around $150 billion (Rs 11.25 lakh crore).
 Since the market valuation is always over and above the EV, the multiple of 3-5 times enjoyed by the private players may or may not be applicable to LIC.
 There are negatives like product mix skewed towards savings, protection, high-cost agents structure, lender of last resort for government, etc. Similarly, there are positives like a market share of 60-70 per cent despite competition from over two dozen private players, size and scale, brand equity, subsidiaries in banking and housing finance, and the ability to transform into a digital player in the coming years.

+(The full interview with the LIC chairperson appears in the latest issue of Business Today magazine, out now on stands.)

 Also read: LIC receives RBI approval to increase stake in Kotak Mahindra Bank to 9.99%